TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9a-Configuration/Index.rst

 =============

 There are several possibilities to make your extension configurable.
-The various options described here each differ in:
+The various options described here each differs in:

 * the scope to what the configuration applies (extension, pages, plugin)
 * the access level required to make the change (editor, admin)

-TypoScript and Constants
+TypoScript and constants
 ========================

 You can define configuration options using TypoScript.